flairNLP/fundus/docs/how_to_contribute.md

 ### 5. Implementing the Parser
 Bring your parser to life and fill it with attributes to parse.

+One important caveat to consider is the type of content a particular page is.
+For example, various news outlets use live tickers or sites that display a podcast.
+At the current state of this library, you do not need to worry about sites that are not articles.
+As long as your code is able to extract the desired attributes from the subset of sites that are articles, you are good to go.
+The definition of article is intentionally vague, using common sense to determine if a particular site is a article is good enough.

 You can add attributes by decorating the methods of your parser with the `@attribute` decorator.
 Attributes are expected to have a return value precisely specified in the [attribute guidelines](attribute_guidelines.md).